 Club Premier Room

-There are no less than ten different room types in the JW Marriott Singapore and my room for this particular round was a Club Premier Room.
+There are no less than ten different room types in the JW Marriott Singapore South Beach and my room for this particular round was a Club Premier Room.
 The hotel website advertises it to be 42 square meters in size but as my room was a corner room, it was easily 50 square meters.
 It came with a huge hallway with its own set of lounge chairs.
 If you are staying as a family or with a few friends, you can easily fit in the extra bed here and regard the hallway as something like a secondary partition to the room.

 One of the highlights of the Club Premier Room is the window which is situated in the longer side of the room.
 This allows for more light to come in and along with the clean white choice of decor, add a soothing calmness especially if you love interiors dominated in light shades.